 NPH OneFamily is a programme designed to support children who have been in care with NPH so that they can return to living with members of their own family.
 We transition children into the programme if the family situation has improved significantly or the family otherwise couldn’t care for the children because of extreme poverty.
-It consolidates our commitment to family-based care.
+NPH OneFamily consolidates our commitment to family-based care.

 A safe family life for vulnerable children

-For decades many of the children who have come to us have had no one else to turn to.
+For decades many of the vulnerable children who have come to us have had no one else to turn to.
 For them, life in one of our homes has been the appropriate step and often the best thing that ever happened to them.

 When family reintegration is an option, NPH looks at the individual circumstances of each child, seeks to trace any relatives and checks whether they can take the child into their family.

-The lack of a safe family environment for children remains they key concern of NPH.
+The lack of a safe family environment for children remains the key concern of NPH.
 There are still children whose parents have died, but many more children suffer circumstances – poverty, violence, gang warfare, addiction – that make them vulnerable.

 NPH works with the child welfare authorities to return children to family members while ensuring that the key benefits of care from NPH remain available to them.